(703) 774-9421

 Benefit Period

 How long benefits will pay out, whether 2 years, 3 years, 5 years, or lifetime.
+Combined with the daily benefit, this determines your total policy pool.

 Term 04